Mark events, take measurements, and document findings directly on the waveform chart.

 Annotations are interactive overlays placed on the waveform chart that let you mark, measure, and label important events in a recording.
 They are useful for:

-To start annotating, click the pencil icon in the main waveform toolbar to enable annotation mode.
-A secondary toolbar appears with all the annotation tools.
-Click a tool to activate it, then click on the waveform to place the annotation.
+To start annotating, click the + Annotate pill button in the main waveform toolbar.
+A labeled popover opens with all nine annotation tools — each row shows the tool name, a short hint, and the tool's icon.
+Click a row to arm the tool, then click on the waveform to place the annotation.

 All annotations are interactive once placed.
 You can drag cards and dots to reposition them, change colors, edit labels, and toggle selection.